 Despite being a small town, Sharon has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

 Sharon is a very ethnically-diverse town.
 The people who call Sharon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sharon residents report their race to be White, followed by Asian.
-Important ancestries of people in Sharon include Russian, Polish, Italian, and English.
+Important ancestries of people in Sharon include Russian, German, Italian, and Polish.

 The most common language spoken in Sharon is English.
 Other important languages spoken here include Chinese and Russian.